PUT-PTM/2019_LEDtetris/README.md

 1. STM32CubeMX v4.27.0
 2. System Workbench for STM32 (Neon.3 Release v4.6.3)
 3. STMStudio v3.6.0 (for debugging)
-4. ST-LINKv2 firmware on STM32
+4. ST-LinkUpgrade
+:exclamation: Getting most of this software require registration on producent sites.

 ## How to run ⚙️
 To transfer program to microcontroller needs miniUSB-B cable.
 To run everything, needs only AC adapter.
-:exclamation: It's important to upgrade ST-LINK firmware on STM32, because after plugging AC adapter to microcontroller, ST-LINK will reset system continuously, program will never run.
+:exclamation: It's important to upgrade ST-Link firmware on STM32, because after plugging AC adapter to microcontroller, ST-Link controller will reset system continuously, program will never run.
+Use ST-LinkUpgrade program to get the latest version of ST-Link firmware.
 Microcontroller and most of additional devices needs 5V.
 Only 7-segment display and buttons need 3,3V.
 When AC adapter is not available, it's possible to power up device from computer via USB cable, but it's not preffered.
 Other option is used powerbank (needs intensity at least 0.5A).
 ### Connections to STM32F407G